Doping in baseball: Doping in college baseball

 Although the NCAA randomly drug-tests student athletes from Division I to Division III, the abuse of performance-enhancing drugs is not uncommon in the college level.
 It is up to the schools and universities whether they want to implement their own drug testing policy, which most do.
 The shortcut to the MLB is found in the junior college level or the National Junior College Athletic Association (NJCAA).
 The NJCAA does not drug-test their student athletes so it is up to that college whether or not the players are drug tested at all.
 Players in JuCo are also eligible for the MLB draft after one year in college.
 This allows players a way to get around drug tests while also taking a quicker route to the pros which is very appealing to many of the top prospects.
 Two former LSU baseball players admitted that it was much easier to cheat the drug test at their junior colleges and that they had suspicions about certain teams that they played.
 Even though this is where the use of PEDs is most common, they are still a problem in NCAA as well.
 Today 10 percent of Division I, 35 percent of Division II, and 79 percent of Division III schools have their own drug test policy.
 The head baseball coach for LSU, Paul Maineri, said in 2009 that after recruiting certain players from junior colleges that were not the same after showing up on campus, "In retrospect looking back, I’m a little smarter and would recognize that the players I recruited were doing something artificially help them in junior college".
 Many MLB scouts along with coaches worry about drafting or recruiting players that are using performance-enhancing drugs with the concern that they would not be the same player after they arrive.

+MLB Drug Program

+Major league baseball had established an anti-drug policy program to prevent any sort substances banned by the league.
+The Office of the Commissioner of Baseball states that using these banned substances puts players health at risk and also puts players at an unfair advantage.
+The MLB has created many jointed sub programs listed below.